Research Back To Research Themes

 Refugees in Towns

-- Refugees in Towns (RIT) focused on urban areas in transit countries (such as Libya, Mexico or Greece) or countries of first asylum (such as Sudan, Lebanon or Turkey)
+- Documenting urban change and the experience of refugees and hosts by commissioning and collecting case studies in: (1) North American towns (U.S. and Canada) where refugees are resettled, and (2) Urban areas in transit countries (such as Libya, Mexico or Greece) or countries of first asylum (such as Sudan, Lebanon or Turkey)

 Mapping the refugee population